Skip to content

 In 2018, UCLA LPPI produced original and innovative research on a diverse range of topics, such as Latino homeownership, the 2018 midterm elections, Latinx representation across the nation’s preeminent museum,...

-UCLA LPPI was built to address today’s most urgent policy challenges and opportunities through data and facts.
+LPPI was built to address today’s most urgent policy challenges and opportunities through data and facts.

-Today, Latinos represent the largest racial/ethnic minority group in the U.S., yet face significant barriers to equal opportunity, access, and representation across the country.
-Our work supports culturally and linguistically competent policy reforms, keeps decision-makers accountable to the needs of communities of colors, and provides a framework for local and state interventions across the U.S. that reflect the needs of the nation’s new majority.
-We infuse data and facts into governance and policy-making so that Latinos and communities of color have the tools necessary to meaningfully participate in American democracy.
+Latinos represent the largest racial and ethnic minority group in the U.S., yet face significant barriers to equal opportunity, access, and representation across the country.
+The UCLA Latino Policy & Politics Institute (LPPI) supports culturally and linguistically competent policy reforms, holds decision-makers accountable to the needs of communities of color, and provides a framework for local and state interventions across the U.S. that reflect the needs of the nation’s new majority.
+We infuse data and facts into governance and policymaking so that Latinos and communities of color have the tools necessary to meaningfully participate in American democracy.
+Since its launch, UCLA LPPI has supported policymakers and organizations by providing empirical research and analysis to increase representation, expand opportunity, and combat disparate impacts.